zivadinac/TreeHMM-local/README.md

 -------------

 # Matlab bindings
-The Matlab bindings should work as well (they were last tested by AG a while ago, hopefully no changes were made in the C++ class/function signatures since then!).
+The Matlab bindings should work as well.
 If not, then use the code from the [original repo](https://github.com/adriannaloback/TreeHMM-local).
 Just comment `#define PYTHON` in `EMBasins.cpp`, and uncomment `#define MATLAB`.
-First compile BasinModel.cpp, etc. for linux.
+First you need to compile BasinModel.cpp, etc.

+On linux:
 Just compile, don't link, hence -c:
 EMBasins.cpp uses Matlab's matrix.h and mex.h, hence the -I, see:
  [https://www.mathworks.com/help/matlab/matlab_external/mat-file-library-and-include-files.html](https://www.mathworks.com/help/matlab/matlab_external/mat-file-library-and-include-files.html)
 Also matlab complained when mex-ing, and suggested -fPIC